ABOUT ISLANDERS ALL

 PAUL: A former Wall Street commodities trader and hedge fund manager.
 Whip-smart and driven, his early successes on The Street helped him build a personal fortune and drew him into the unhinged world of potent recreational drugs that eventually resulted in a ferocious heroin addiction.
 The love affair with uncharted states of consciousness shipwrecked his career and sank his marriage — the heroin proving to be more desirable than his relationship with his wife.
 On his path to redemption, he joined a congregation of Unitarian Universalists and sought to regain balance and joy in this life.
 He re-established a healthy friendship with his ex-wife, though she’d already moved on to a new relationship with a slick but far more stable insurance agent who drove an exquisite custom metallic-tungsten Tesla.

 TUCKER: A rich, ambitious Internet software developer who had quickly risen to the role of CEO.
-His company made most of their money from ads on their many sleazy websites.
-He was an atheist and a staunch Republican and was known to be a cold, cunning, ruthless man.
+His company made most of their money from ads on their many tacky websites.
+He was an atheist and a staunch Republican and was known to be a cold, cunning, ruthless business man.
 In conversation, he rarely blinked and would stare through you with an unsettling half-grin.
-He was blessed with ferocious Hollywood good looks, which included a head of thick wavy dark hair and big brown puppy-dog eyes, and was uninterested in anything other than quick money-making schemes.
+He was blessed with ferocious Hollywood good looks, which included a head of thick wavy dark hair and big brown puppy-dog eyes, and was uninterested in anything unrelated to money.
+Tucker signed on to the show hoping to boost his public profile and further inflate his ego and his wealth.
 His wife of ten years had left him after it was discovered that he had had an affair with one, or two, or … er … possibly ten of his young, attractive female employees.